 6. You are asked if you want to save those processing setting.
 By clicking on Yes, they will become your by-default settings.

 7. If you are satisfied with the result, click on OK and save your image.
 It will be imported into Lightroom®.
 Several formats are available.

 8. You can go back to the video to select an image and start a new processing.
 If you are satisfied with the result, close HDRinstant.

 - Select your image in the Lightroom® Library module.

 - To retouch your image, click on Development in the top hand-side to switch to the Development module.

-For more information about Lightroom® editing features, refer to this user guide available on the Adobe® website.
+For additional information on Lightroom® editing features, see this user guide available on the Adobe® website.

 HDRinstant also exists as a Standalone.
 The User Guide for this version is available here.